 Exciting, motivational and real!
 Through these costumed, historical characters I present exciting, interactive and creative ways to learn history and practice a wide range of Key Stages 1 and 2 literacy skills, all bound up with a large dose of imagination.
 I describe historical people and events, demonstrate my possessions, answer lots of questions and tell stories in many different ways – allowing the children to participate by either acting out the parts or by joining in the discussion.
 Some characters are specifically designed to give the children an compelling ‘reason to write‘.
 For Key Stage 3 and older audiences I offer the chance to have a conversation with a well-researched historical character, to hear his stories, jokes, beliefs and attitudes, as well as to learn some social, religious and political history.

-I am a qualified History teacher, insured for third party liability (with Simply Business/Glemham) and DBS certificated.
-As well as my work in schools, I have been employed to deliver ‘in-character’ talks to a wide variety of audiences and am also a very experienced re-enactor (with the Tower Hamlets Trayned Bands and other groups).
+I am a qualified History teacher, insured for third party liability (with Simply Business/Maltings) and DBS certificated.
+As well as my work in schools, I have been employed to deliver ‘in-character’ talks to a wide variety of audiences and am also a very experienced re-enactor (with the Queen’s Regiment, Okey’s Dragoons and other groups).

 About my visits

-My characters range in time from Elizabethan sea rovers (either one of Sir Walter Ralegh‘s sailors who tried to find El Dorado, or one of Sir Francis Drake‘s sailors who circumnavigated the globe with him), through several seventeenth century manifestations – Guy Fawkes, a variety of English Civil War characters, a gentleman who lived through the Great Plague of 1665 and the Great Fire of London a year later and the famous Yorkshire highwayman John Nevison (who convinces UKS2 children to write), and also my very popular early eighteenth century pirate.
-The sessions are all cross-curricular in nature, involving storytelling and demonstration of artefacts, class or group activities and written literacy work, and roleplayed, imagined adventures – with certain characters focusing more on particular elements.
+My characters range from Elizabethan sea rovers (including one of Sir Francis Drake‘s sailors who circumnavigated the globe with him), through several seventeenth century manifestations – Guy Fawkes, a variety of English Civil War characters, a gentleman who lived through the Great Plague of 1665 and the Great Fire of London a year later and the famous Yorkshire highwayman John Nevison (who convinces UKS2 children to write), and also my very popular early eighteenth century pirate.
+The sessions are cross-curricular in nature, and can involve storytelling, demonstration of artefacts, class or group activities and written literacy work, with different characters focusing on particular elements.
 See here for information on all the available characters.